 Both formats allow you to attract the employer’s attention with your skills before addressing the elephant in the room.

 Once you’ve done that, briefly mention that your career gap was due to the maternity leave.
 You can do it like this:

 Example: How to address maternity leave in the work experience section

 Maternity leave (January 2019–present)

-Also, make sure to mention any relevant community service or voluntary work that you engaged in during your time away.
+Alternatively, if you've volunteered or completed a course during your leave, don't forget to mention it!
+Make sure to write about any relevant community service or voluntary work that you engaged in during your time away.
 Any freelancing projects or short-term gigs work as great resume enhancers.

 - Don’t be afraid to use bold whenever you want to highlight important bits of information within the section.

 - Include key achievements subsection.
 Pick the biggest achievement from each job and highlight it in a subsection.
 You can also write it in bold.
 This will catch the attention of the hiring manager in an instant.